polterguy/phosphorusfive/plugins/p5.data/README.md

 Phosphorus Five has its own database.
 This is a memory based persistent database, which is extremely fast.
 This project encapsulates that database.
 It consists of 4 Active Events.

-* [insert-data] - Inserts new p5.lambda nodes into your database
+* __[insert-data]__ - Inserts new lambda nodes into your database
-* [select-data] - Selects existing p5.lambda nodes/values/names from your database
+* __[select-data]__ - Selects existing lambda nodes/values/names from your database
-* [update-data] - Updates existing p5.lambda nodes/values/names in your database
+* __[update-data]__ - Updates existing lambda nodes/values/names in your database
-* [delete-data] - Deletes existing p5.lambda nodes from your database
+* __[delete-data]__ - Deletes existing lambda nodes from your database

-Together, they create a tree-based persistent, still memory based, storage for your p5.lambda objects.
-This means that you can put both "data" and "code" in it.
-It is relatively fast (obviously, since it is memory based), but the flipside, is that (obviously) it does not scale beyond whatever amount of memory you have in the machine that's running your Phosphorus Five installation.
+Together, they create a tree-based, persistent, still memory based, storage for your lambda objects.
+This means that you can put both _"data"_ and _"code"_ in it.
+It is relatively fast (obviously, since it is memory based), but the flipside, is that it does not scale beyond whatever amount of memory you have in the machine that's running your Phosphorus Five installation.
+Hence, I only use it myself for things such as configurations and settings.
+Notice, that private settings for users, should in general term be stored in the _"auth file"_, since they will be protected, and not accessible to other users, besides the user himself, and any _"root user accounts"_.
+Check out the documentation for the _"auth file"_ [here](../extras/p5.auth/).

+### Lambda "query language"

-The query language you use to access items within it, is p5.lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.
+The query language you use to access items within it, is called lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.
 You can conceptualize p5.data in comparison to relational database systems (often SQL based), in that where a relational database is normally based upon "sets" or
 "tables" (2 dimensional matrixes with "rows" and "columns") - p5.data is based upon tree-structures, graph objects, or "nodes".
 In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions".

-Notice, the p5.data database is *not* for big data, but rather for settings types of data.
+**Warning**, the p5.data database is **not** for big data, but rather for settings types of data.
 If you need a more scalable database, feel free to check out the [MySQL adapter](../extras/p5.mysql/), or roll your own data adapter.

 ## Inserting data [insert-data]